 We also visited the famous Residenz-Café, a 160-year-old coffee house, and dined at the Alt Weimar Restaurant, where I enjoyed the most delicious venison I have ever eaten.

-Its famous Merchants' Bridge, with 32 half-timbered houses is lined with galleries, cafés and boutiques offering traditional crafts, Thuringian blue printed fabrics, hand-painted ceramics, handblown glassware, jewelry, wood carvings, antiques and tasty Thuringian specialities.
+Its famous Merchants’ Bridge, with 32 half-timbered houses is lined with galleries, cafés and boutiques offering traditional crafts, Thuringian blue printed fabrics, hand-painted ceramics, handblown glassware, jewelry, wood carvings, antiques, and tasty Thuringian specialties.